rsanchez/json/system/user/addons/json/README.md

 - Added support for File Grid fieldtype
 - Added support for legacy custom fields and data (EE2 and EE3 custom fields and data) for compatibility with upgraded versions of EE4+
 - Added `/system/user/addons/json/icon.png` for the EE6 control panel
-- **Note:** not tested with Assets, Matrix, Playa and Channel Files fieldtypes/modules

 ### v1.1.9